nosas/blog/toonvision/classification/article.md

     - Highest-tiered Cogs include Corporate Raiders and The Big Cheese for Bossbots, Legal Eagle and Big Wig for Lawbots, etc.

 As a result, we have an imbalanced dataset.
-I hope to balance the dataset over time, but we'll work with the current imbalanced dataset to gain a better understanding of how to deal with a model overfitting to a small dataset.
+I hope to balance the dataset over time, but we'll work with the current dataset to gain a better understanding of how to deal with a model overfitting to a small, imbalanced dataset.

 <figure class="center" style="width:100%">
     <img src="img/label_balance.png" style="width:100%;background:white;"/>